liferay/liferay-docs/develop/reference/articles/13-sample-projects/01-apps/03-service-builder-samples/02-service-builder-jdbc.markdown

 source.
 This is the technique used by the sample application to write the data to @product@'s log.

-The second way of accessing data from the external database is read data using the helper methods that Service Builder generates in your application's persistence layer.
+The second way of accessing data from the external database is to read data using the helper methods that Service Builder generates in your application's persistence layer.
 This technique is demonstrated by the `UseJDBC.getCountries` method which first obtains an instance of the `CountryLocalService` OSGi service and then invokes `countryLocalService.getCountries`.
 The